bsnes-emu/bsnes/docs/guides/import.md

 as well as the actual game data.
 Unfortunately,
 like games themselves,
-co-processor firmware cannot legally be distributed, so you'll need to obtain copies of the relevant firmware data yourself.
+most co-processor firmware cannot legally be distributed, so you'll need to obtain copies of the relevant firmware data for yourself.

 To import a game that requires co-processor firmware, the easiest approach is to drop the firmware files into